davidosborn/crypto-tax-calculator/README.md

 It is easy to add support for additional exchanges.
 Simply add a parser in `trade-parse-stream.js` to convert a CSV row to the normalized format.
-You can look at the existing parsers for ideas.
+You can look at the existing parsers as examples of how to do this.

 ## Usage